Verified 07 February 2023 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice

-We need to send free paper letter the court of the place of the offense or the place of residence of the offender.
+We need to send a free-form letter the court of law of the place of the offense or of the domicile of the offender.

-The letter must include the following:
+The letter should specify the following:

 - Detailed account of the facts, date and place of the offense

-- Willingness to take part in civil proceedings
+- Willingness to take civil action

 Who shall I contact

-Abuse of weakness can be punished with 3 years in prison and a fine of €375,000..
-It may be accompanied by a prohibition to practice if the offense occurred in the exercise of a profession,
+Abuse of weakness may be punished by 3 years in prison and a fine of €375,000.
+This penalty may be accompanied by a ban on practicing if the offense took place in the course of a professional activity.

-If the abuse of weakness is not proven, the facts can be characterized as deceptive business practice, which can be punished with 2 years in prison and a fine of €300,000..
+If the abuse of weakness is not demonstrated, the facts can be characterized as a deceptive marketing practice.
+This can be punished by 2 years in prison and a fine of €300,000.

 - Penal Code: Articles 223-15-2 to 223-15-4Fraudulent abuse of ignorance or weakness

-- Code of Criminal Procedure: Article 15(3)Complaint
+- Code of Criminal Procedure: article 15-3Complaint

-- Code of Criminal Procedure: Article 8Limitation period
+- Code of Criminal Procedure: article 8Limitation period

-- Code of Criminal Procedure: Article 9-1Limitation period
+- Code of Criminal Procedure: article 9 (1)Limitation period

-- Civil Code: Articles 1145 to 1152Postponement of limitation (Rule 1152)
+- Civil Code: Articles 1145 to 1152Postponement of the limitation period (Article 1152)

-- Consumer Code: Articles L121-8 to L121-10Banned commercial practices
+- Consumer Code: Articles L121-8 to L121-10Prohibited commercial practices

-- Consumer Code: Article L122-8Illicit commercial practices
+- Consumer Code: Article L122-8Deceptive marketing practices

 - Consumer Code: Article L132-13Civil sanctions